 He probably has paperwork to do.

-‘You’re unlikely to run out of missions though, I think there’s maybe two dozen recruits in history who have done them all.
+‘You’re unlikely to run out of missions, though.
+I think there are maybe two dozen recruits in history who have done them all.
 A lot are similar, and you’re graded on each of them.
-Just remember, all results get CC’d around, so don’t go in with the intention of losing.
+Just remember: All results get CC’d around, so don’t go in with the intention of losing.
 Looks bad for you.’

-‘And…if you’re planning on sticking around, we might want to know who we are.
+‘And…if you’re planning on sticking around, you might want to know who we are.
 Me Curt, remember.
-The girls are-’
+The girls are–’

 ‘I’m not really going to take in a lot of new information right now.’

-She walked over, and after a couple of tries, pulled her gun from its holster, and aimed the gun at the target and pulled the trigger.
+She walked over, and after a couple of tries, pulled her gun from its holster, aimed the gun at the target, and pulled the trigger.

 ‘Safety’s on, newbie.’